Niko Kijewski: Club career

 Kijewski joined the youth setup of Eintracht Braunschweig in 2014 from VfL Osnabrück.
 He was promoted to the club's senior side for the 2015–16 season.

 In 2016, he made his professional debut for Eintracht in the 2.
 Bundesliga, in a match against SC Paderborn 07.

+On 29 July 2024, Kijewski signed with SC Verl in 3.
+Liga.

 International career

 Kijewski has represented Germany at the youth level.
 He was part of the German squad at the 2015 UEFA European Under-19 Championship in Greece.